 If a revised application is received, another 30-day completeness review begins.
 Once the application is deemed complete, there is a minimum 30-day public review period.

-For the Jordan Cove project, DSL expects to schedule at least two public hearings in areas where the project would be located.
+For the Jordan Cove project, once an application is deemed complete, DSL expects to schedule at least two public hearings in areas where the project would be located.
 More information will be posted on this web page, as well as sent to interested parties.
 Sign up to receive emails

 The Department of State Lands (DSL) is responsible for regulating removal and fill in waters of the state, which are defined as “natural waterways including all tidal and non-tidal bays, intermittent streams, constantly flowing streams, lakes, wetlands and other bodies of water” in Oregon.
 State law (ORS 196.800-990) governs the removal-fill regulatory program.